U.S. and Italian Military Working Dogs

 |0

-This work, U.S. and Italian Military Working Dogs [Image 1 of 27], by Paolo Bovo, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, U.S. and Italian Military Working Dogs, by Davide Dalla Massara, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT